Fluoride Treatment to fight tooth decay

 The most obvious benefit is that it helps prevent tooth decay.

 - Fluoride treatments are particularly vital for young children under age six.
-Even if they have not had their permanent teeth, fluoride treatments can avert bacteria accumulation around the gums, fight gum diseases like gingivitis, and help create a lasting dental health.
+Even if they do not yet have their permanent teeth, fluoride treatments can avert bacteria accumulation around the gums, fight gum diseases like gingivitis, and help create a lasting dental health.

 - Fluoride treatments are a must if you wear braces because it prevents bacteria from accumulating under the wires.